Shenwei625/ZFP821_Pipeline/README.md

 - Deeptools 3.5.6
 - featureCounts 2.0.7
 - TEtranscripts 2.2.3
+- R 4.4.1
 - DESeq2 1.44.0
-- R 4.4.1

 No non-standard hardware is required.
 The pipeline can be run on a standard workstation.

 ## Input

 - FASTQ files in ./data/
 - Expression matrix files in ./data/

 ## Usage

-Just follow the process in the script fole
+Just follow the process in the script fold

+## Output

+The pipeline generates:
+- BAM files
+- bigwig files
+- Read count tables
+- Differential expression results